kylekdim/SI-507-Final-Project/README.md

 3. Generate a flask website with SQL database query results populating the website's content

 <b>How to run:</b>
 1. Clone this repository or duplicate the files and directories contained within it.
+(Ensure that you also have the contents of 'templates' and 'static')
 2. Launch a virtual machine in your terminal.
 3. Install Requirements.txt
 4. Decide how quickly you'd like the flask website to deploy, based on how much data this program is processing.